amita-kapoor/Behavioural-Cloning-SDC/writeup_report.md

 For augmentation I created a generator function which will continue the process indefinitely, and called it at the time of fitting the model using Keras ```fit_generator``` method.

 Using Adam optimization the network was finally trained for 30 epochs.

+In the end I would say, that I wanted to build an end-to-end model using deep learning, and I was successful in making it happen without making any changes in the dataset collected.